leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 **Player ID Cache**
 Another thing I stumbled upon is that other code will have to access the database's inserted players for their ids.
 The performance went down quickly because of doing thousands and thousands `SELECT` queries on the database.
-So I have saved them right after the database insert into a dictionary, the cache principle.
-The performance has gone up many times.
+So I have saved them right after the database insert into a dictionary, the cache principle, after that the performance has gone up many times.

 The players table extraction code.
 ```